 Salmon and the seafood are the main food served at Potlatches.

-For more information Potlatch – refer this Wikipedia page.
+For more information Potlatch – refer to this Wikipedia page.

 Watch a video of a modern Potlach ceremony by First Nations.